 In Italy, drinking is all about the life around you…

 There’s nothing like a sip of pleasantly bitter Campari or a palate-cleansing Aperol Spritz before an Italian meal.
-Now in Italy, Aperitif is an alcoholic drink taken before a meal to stimulate the appetite.
+Now in Italy, an aperitivo is an alcoholic drink taken before a meal to stimulate the appetite.
 This is very common in Italy.

 From old standbys like negronis to new twists on Italian classics, we’ve rounded up our favorite Italian-inspired cocktail recipes.